 Water dissolving limestone created magnificent forms of stalagmites and stalactites, from which one stood out and became a symbol of Postojnska Cave.
 It is a magnificent five-meter-tall, crisp white stalagmite called The Brilliant with an ornament-rich column standing next to it.

 There is another treasure, which can only be found here and nowhere else – The Baby Dragons.
-Pale, blind and fragile olms, with unusual formed bodies, were discovered here in 17th century and have been a natures enigma since then.
+Pale, blind and fragile olms, with unusually formed bodies, were discovered here in the 17th century and have been a natures enigma since then.
 They can go without food for up to twelve years and have a lifespan of up to 100 years.

 The olms' unusual appearance has been captivating people's imagination for centuries.

 And that is not all!
 Just a few kilometers from Postojna Cave you'll find a majestic cave castle, called Predjama Castle.
-This world-famous attraction is a true delight for all who love the legends of knights and is a true symbiosis between nature and man best work.
+This world-famous attraction is a true delight for all who love the legends of knights and is a true symbiosis between nature and man's best work.

 Predjama Castle is definitely worth a visit!